NREL Helps the National Park Service Celebrate Its Birthday with Clean Energy

 To help address emissions produced by visitors' vehicles, NREL developed a suite of educational materials for both the parks and their visitors, called the Green Rides Toolkit.
 This toolkit gives park managers the important resources they need to address this issue.

-"For the Energy Department, one of the key objectives for engaging and partnering with the Park Service is public awareness," said Dennis Smith, the Energy Department's National Clean Cities Director.
+"For the Energy Department, one of the key objectives for engaging and partnering with the Park Service is public awareness," said Dennis Smith, the Energy Department's National Clean Cities and Communities Director.
 "Yes, these projects help the parks achieve important energy and emissions reduction goals, but they also have the potential to inspire millions of park visitors to do similar things in their communities when they return home.
 The benefits reach far beyond the boundaries of the parks."

 Tags: